pikulet/intellex/README.txt

 == Python Version ==

-I'm using Python Version <3.6> for this assignment.
+We're using Python Version <3.6> for this assignment.

 == General Notes about this assignment ==